Teaching Philosophy

 -

-This course invites students to explore how different communities define and respond to “social problems.”
-Using the three major social science perspectives—symbolic interactionist, conflict, and functionalist—we will examine pressing issues such as economic inequality, social inequality, and challenges to democracy.
-Along the way, students will connect these perspectives to real-world contexts, with special attention to the ways social problems affect health, health care, and the professions that serve communities.
-The course emphasizes multiple ways of engaging with material, including discussion, case studies, and applied examples, so that all learners can see the relevance of social problems to their lives, studies, and future careers.
+This course invites you to explore how different communities define and respond to “social problems.”
+Using the three major social science perspectives (symbolic interactionist, conflict, and functionalist), we will examine pressing issues such as economic inequality, social inequality, and challenges to democracy.
+Along the way, you will connect these perspectives to real-world contexts, with special attention to the ways social problems affect health, health care, and the professions that serve communities.
+The course emphasizes multiple ways of engaging with material, including discussion, case studies, and applied examples, so that all learners can see the relevance of social problems to your lives, studies, and future careers.

 NOTE: The Criminal Justice version applies this structure to focusing on the criminal justice system, with the majority of readings and content focusing on policing, courts, and corrections.